gomyar/turtlegui/README.md

 * data-gui-html: populates element.html() with the evaluated value
 * data-gui-list: creates copies of its subelement, one for each item in the list or object, stores item as local variable, specified by 'data-gui-item'
 * data-gui-item: used during data-gui-list - the name of the local variable to store the current list value
-* data-gui-key: used during data-gui-list - the current key of the list or object
+* data-gui-key: used during data-gui-list - the name of the local variable used to store the current key of the list or object
 * data-gui-ordering: for each item in data-gui-list, specify the key to sort by
 * data-gui-reversed: reverse the order of data-gui-list
 * data-gui-show: shows or hides based on evaluated value (true/false)
+* data-gui-onshow: callback function used when the value of data-gui-show changes (can be used for transitions)
+* data-gui-onhide: callback function used when the value of data-gui-show changes (can be used for transitions)
 * data-gui-switch: shows or hides child elements based on values of data-gui-case attributes of those children
 * data-gui-case: show/hide element if value is equal to parent data-gui-switch
-* data-gui-click: evaluates js on click (normally a function call)
+* data-gui-click: evaluates on click (normally a function call)
+* data-gui-bind: binds to arbitrary event name, for use with data-gui-event
+* data-gui-event: evaluates when the event specified by data-gui-bind fires
 * data-gui-include: include an html snippet
-* data-gui-include-params: a js object - the keys are sent to the snippet as local vars
+* data-gui-include-params: comma-separated string of values to send to the template as local variables
 * data-gui-include-nocache: if present, will not cache the template
 * data-gui-class: sets classname(s) on element
-* data-gui-val: sets value on element - will write back a changed value if the target is a simple type (number, string)
+* data-gui-val: sets value on element - will write back a changed value if the target is a simple type (number, string).
+If target is a function, calls the function with the value as an extra parameter
 * data-gui-id: sets id on element
-* data-gui-change: evaluates js on change event
+* data-gui-change: evaluates on change event (usually for an input field)
 * data-gui-format-func: used for data-gui-val - reference to a function expected to format the string on a read
 * data-gui-parse-func: used for data-gui-val - reference to a function expected to parse the string on a write (i.e. parseFloat)
-* data-gui-attr: sets an attribute on an element (used with data-gui-attrval)
+* data-gui-attrs: comma-separated string of values used as attributes on an element (i.e. 'style=')
-* data-gui-attrval: the value of the attribute specified by data-gui-attr
+* data-gui-data: comma-separated string of values used to set arbitrary data on an element (i.e. 'mylocal=')
 * data-gui-tree: process a tree structure using data-gui-nodeitem and data-gui-node.
-Honestly this one might need work, see filetree.html for an example
 * data-gui-nodeitem: specify the local variable used to iterate the tree
 * data-gui-node: repeat last data-gui-tree template snippet at this point with the specified item as the root